 - Weather-based content that adapts to the weather conditions in the place the email is opened

-- Personalised product recommendations (as demonstrated in screengrab below) based on, for example, the products the recipient has viewed or purchased.
+- Personalised product recommendations (for example, the products the recipient has viewed or purchased.

 As always, the answer to this question isn’t clear-cut, and the reality is that ecommerce marketers should be incorporating both into their email marketing strategies and beyond.